 Income figures are intended as a guide only.

-TSOs usually work a 37-hour week.
-This may occasionally include some unsocial hours in order to visit premises such as nightclubs and Sunday markets.
+You'll typically work 37 hours per week.
+This may occasionally include some unsocial hours in order to visit premises such as nightclubs and weekend markets.
 Flexi-time systems often operate.

 What to expect

-- TSOs may work alone within defined local authority boundaries, but can also work in a team and with other authorities, primarily the police force.
+- You may work alone within defined local authority boundaries, but you could also work in a team and with other authorities, primarily the police force.

 - Opportunities exist in local authorities throughout the UK.

-- Experienced TSOs may work on a self-employed basis offering consultancy services to large companies.
+- With significant experience you may work on a self-employed basis offering consultancy services to large companies.

 This area of work is attractive to career changers looking for a move into trading standards.

-- excellent written and oral communication skills and the ability to talk to people from many different backgrounds;
+- excellent written and verbal communication skills and the ability to talk to people from many different backgrounds

-- the ability to work both as a part of a team and also on your own initiative;
+- the ability to work both as part of a team and on your own initiative

-- competence in using IT and dealing with statistics;
+- competence in using IT and dealing with statistics for record keeping

 A full driving licence and access to a car is usually required.

-rading standards officers (TSOs) who provide a public trading standards service are employed by local authorities, including local, regional and county councils (or the Trading Standards Service in Northern Ireland).
+Local authorities are one of the main employers of TSOs.
+This includes local, regional and county councils (or the Trading Standards Service in Northern Ireland).